Azevedoc/WoW-PTR-Config-Copier/README.md

 # WoW-PTR-Config-Copier

 **WoW-PTR-Config-Copier** is a PowerShell script designed to help World of Warcraft players easily copy configuration files from their **Live** installation to a **PTR** (Public Test Realm) installation.
 This interactive terminal wizard makes it simple for users—without manual editing—to select installation folders, account details, and overwrite options, then copies add-ons, settings, keybindings, macros, and game settings accordingly.
+I chose to write it in PowerShell so there is no need for any extra dependencies installation user-side.

-PS: This was mainly tested in Classic to Classic PTR, so let me know if it sucks or is not suitable for retail.
+PS: This mainly automates the instructions in this [thread](https://www.reddit.com/r/classicwowtbc/comments/rybv50/comment/hrr728n/), which worked for us, but let me know if this could be improved further.
+This was designed and tested for classic, but could likely work for retail.
+Could try to check for it if there is any interest on it.
+PS2: ActionBar spell bindings is most likely server-side, so I recommend the [MySlot](https://www.curseforge.com/wow/addons/myslot) addon if you need it.
+(If you have any suggestions on tip on how to solve that client-side, I'm all ears.)

 ## Features

-- **Elevation Check & Relaunch:**
-  Automatically checks if the script is running with administrator privileges and offers to relaunch itself in elevated mode if needed.

 - **Interactive Folder Selection:**
   - Prompts for the main WoW installation folder using a registry lookup (or a default value) with an option for manual entry.